A glossary of inside jokes and references from the No Laying Up podcast

 promoting them as an "agent of positive social change."
 Grupo Salinas is a huge conglomerate,

 but of course that didn't stop them from being widely mocked.
-No Laying Up is sponsored by DraftKings
+No Laying Up was sponsored by DraftKings

-and has a gambling segment for each tournament, where the crew publishes their tournament wagers and
+and had a gambling segment for each tournament, where the crew published their tournament wagers and

 weekly results.